 Well, Josh in now in a panic!
-He runs all the way to school!
-He’s out of breath as he bursts into the classroom one minute late, and as you figured, Mr. Roland doesn’t let him take the test!
-Now he will have to take a make-up exam and will be docked a grade, meaning he’ll get a B instead of an A — even if he answers all the questions right!
+He’s forced to run all the way to school!
+He’s out of breath as he bursts into the classroom one minute late, and as we’ve established already, Mr. Roland won’t let you take the test if you’re late to class!
+Now Josh will have to take a make-up exam and will be docked a grade, meaning if he gets an A, it will be lowered to a B — and Josh is an A-student!

 Josh is out of control!
 He lunges at Drake, furious and crying, but the teacher pulls them apart and tells Josh to leave.
 Josh is distraught, yelling, “If you’ll just let me explain!” and “I studied so hard!”
-Still, Mr. Roland does not let him back in.
+Still, Mr. Roland does not let Josh take the test.

 Next scene: Josh has gone quiet–the complete opposite of what he was when he was ejected from Chemistry class.
-He’s decided this is the final straw.
-Drake knows he’s in big trouble and has to apologize, so he steals a “sit-and-bounce” toy from the kid next door and presents it to Josh as a consolation gift, knowing that Josh is furious at him.
+He’s decided this is the last straw.
+Drake knows he’s in big trouble this time and has to apologize, so he steals a “sit-and-bounce” toy from the kid next door and presents it to Josh as a consolation present, knowing that Josh is furious at him.

 Josh is sitting in the living room, quietly reading.
 Drake comes in, says he’s sorry, but Josh treats him like a stranger.
 “Come on,” Drake says.
 “I said I was sorry!”